adibzaman/adibzaman.github.io/_pages/gallery.md

      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;"
 	 width="500" height="250"
-	 title = "Above and Beyond Award from Executive Vice President of Researfh and Partnership (EVPRP) at Purdue Univiersity, Suresh Garimella. "/>
+	 title = "Above and Beyond Award from Executive Vice President of Research and Partnership (EVPRP) at Purdue Univiersity, Suresh Garimella. "/>
 <br clear="all">

 Above and Beyond Award from Executive Vice President of Researfh and Partnership (EVPRP) at Purdue Univiersity, Suresh Garimella.